 Click on the staff member’s names to expand and view their bios.

-Mike Abkin, Chairman and Business Manager
+Mike Abkin, Secretary and Business Manager

-Mike Abkin serves as chairman of the Board of Directors of the National Peace Academy and as NPA’s business manager.
+Mike Abkin serves as secretary on the Board of Directors of the National Peace Academy and as NPA’s business manager.
 He is a past president of the Global Alliance for Ministries and Infrastructures for Peace and currently sits on GAMIP’s advisory council.
-In addition, Mike serves as treasurer and on the advisory team of the Conscious Elders Network, and on the volunteer staff of Nine Gates Mystery School.
+In addition, Mike serves as treasurer and on the board of directors of the Conscious Elders Network, and on the volunteer staff of Nine Gates Mystery School.
 He previously served on the National Peace Academy staff as Education and Corporate Affairs Coordinator and before that as Director of Operations at Peace Partnership International and Special Projects Coordinator for The Peace Alliance and its Campaign for a U.S. Department of Peace.
 In his former 34-year academic and private sector technical career, Mike applied systems analysis and simulation modeling for international agricultural development and air transportation, including projects that took him to Nigeria, Korea, Austria, and Venezuela.
 Then, at the Foundation for Global Community, Mike designed and facilitated courses related to personal and cultural transformation and sustainability, developed a vocational training program in Afghanistan, and was project manager for the Foundation’s program at the 2004 Parliament of the World’s Religions in Barcelona.
 Mike taught high school French and mathematics with the Peace Corps in Nigeria and has volunteered at home with local nonprofits, city government, and political movements.
 He earned his doctorate in systems science at Michigan State University and served on the faculty at Michigan State from 1971-1981.
 Mike enjoys time with family (especially granddaughter Coco!), traveling in the world, walking in nature, and musing in prose and poetry.

 Kristin Famula, President